AdobeDocs/deliverability-learn.en/help/other-metrics-for-deliverability.md

 ### Soft bounces

 Soft bounces are temporary failures that ISPs generate when they have difficulty delivering mail.
-Soft failures will retry multiple times (with variance depending on use of custom or out-of-box Adobe Campaign delivery settings) in order to attempt a successful delivery.
+Soft failures will retry multiple times (with variance depending on use of custom or out-of-box delivery settings) in order to attempt a successful delivery.
 Addresses that continually soft bounce will not be added to quarantine until the maximum number of retries has been attempted (which again vary depending on settings).
 Some common causes of soft bounces include the following:

 * Mailbox full
 * Receiving email server down